haddocking/haddocking.github.io/education/HADDOCK24/RNA-Pol-III-2022/index.md

 <details style="background-color:#DAE4E7"><summary><b>See answer:</b>
 </summary>
-<p>As for C82, there are heavily violated cross-links with distances >50A, especially the one connecting C31 to C82 (already seen when analysing the fit of the C82 cross-links).</p>
+<p>As for C82, there are heavily violated cross-links with distances up to ~50Å, especially the one connecting C31 to C82 (already seen when analysing the fit of the C82 cross-links).</p>
 </details>
 <br>